rtdi/AppContainer/README.md

 The complete solution consists of the following modules:

 * Repository to create new files or change them
-* Activation of Hana files like hdbtable
+* Activation of database files
 * Webserver to provide html files, xml views and other files needed for web development
 * Graphical UI Editor for XMLViews
 * Backend services to read data via oData or Restful calls